libp2p/docs/content/guides/getting-started/browser-to-browser.md

 However, the reality of public internet networking given routers, NAT layers, VPNs, and firewalls is such p2p connectivity is riddled with challenges.
 These challenges are commonly overcome by running additional infrastructure such as signaling, [STUN](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Protocols), and [TURN](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Protocols) servers, some of which are standardized as part of WebRTC.

 While WebRTC is a solution to peer-to-peer connectivity in the context of browsers.
-Libp2p encompasses a wider scope with building blocks for building peer-to-peer apps that support WebRTC in addition to [other transports, such as QUIC, TCP, WebSockets, WebTransport](https://connectivity.libp2p.io/), and essentially form a mesh topology:
+Libp2p encompasses a wider scope with building blocks for building peer-to-peer apps that support WebRTC in addition to [other transports, such as QUIC, TCP, WebSocket, WebTransport](https://connectivity.libp2p.io/), and essentially form a mesh topology:

 ![mesh topology](/webrtc-guide/mesh.png)